SketchUp/sketchup-ruby-api-tutorials/examples/01_hello_cube/README.md

 * Adds menu item to trigger a command.
 * Creates a group with a cube.

-The code for this tutorial also exist under examples/01_hello_cube with all the comments removed.
+A detailed tutorial of this example is located under tutorials/01_hello_cube.